Hypothesis Testing in High-Dimensional Regression under the Gaussian Random Design Model: Asymptotic Theory: Introduction

 \subsection{Further related work}

-As mentioned above, regularized least squares estimators were the object of intense theoretical investigation over the last few years.
-The focus of this work has been so far on establishing order optimal guarantees on: $(1)$ The prediction error $\|\bX(\htheta-\theta_0)\|_2$ \cite{GreenshteinRitov}; $(2)$ The estimation error, typically quantified through $\|\htheta-\theta_0\|_q$, with $q\in [1,2]$ \cite{Dantzig,BickelEtAl,WainwrightEllP}; $(3)$ The model selection (or support recovery) properties, e.g., by bounding $\prob\{\supp(\htheta)\neq \supp(\theta_0)\}$ \cite{MeinshausenBuhlmann,zhao,Wainwright2009LASSO}.
-For establishing estimation and support recovery guarantees, it is necessary to make specific assumptions on the design matrix $\bX$, such as the restricted eigenvalue property of \cite{BickelEtAl} or the compatibility condition of \cite{BuhlmannVanDeGeer}.
+High-dimensional regression and $\ell_1$-regularized least squares estimation, a.k.a. the Lasso~\eqref{eqn:Lasso_cost}, were the object of much theoretical investigation over the last few years.
+The focus has been so far on establishing order optimal guarantees on: $(1)$ The prediction error $\|\bX(\mtx{\htheta}-\mtx{\theta}_0)\|_2$, see e.g. \cite{GreenshteinRitov}; $(2)$ The estimation error, typically quantified through $\|\mtx{\htheta}-\mtx{\theta}_0\|_q$, with $q\in [1,2]$, see e.g. \cite{Dantzig,BickelEtAl,WainwrightEllP}; $(3)$ The model selection (or support recovery) properties typically by bounding $\prob\{\supp(\mtx{\htheta})\neq \supp(\mtx{\theta}_0)\}$, see e.g. \cite{MeinshausenBuhlmann,zhao,Wainwright2009LASSO}.
+For estimation and support recovery guarantees, it is necessary to make specific assumptions on the design matrix $\bX$, such as the restricted eigenvalue property of \cite{BickelEtAl} or the compatibility condition of \cite{BuhlmannVanDeGeer}.
 Both \cite{ZhangZhangSignificance} and \cite{BuhlmannSignificance} assume conditions of this type for developing hypothesis testing procedures.

-As mentioned above, our guarantees assume the Gaussian random design model.
-This was fruitfully studied in the context of standard linear regression \cite{Kakade}, as well as sparse recovery.
-Donoho and Tanner \cite{Do,DoTa05,DoTa08,DoTa10} studied the noiseless case $\sigma=0$, for standard Gaussian designs $\Sigma=\id_{p\times p}$, and reconstruction using basis pursuit, i.e., the $\lambda\to 0$ limit of the Lasso estimator (\ref{eqn:Lasso_cost}).
-They considered the asymptotic behavior as $s_0,p,n\to\infty$ with $s_0/p\to\eps\in(0,1)$ and $n/p\to \delta\in (0,1)$.
-They proved that, depending on the values of $(\eps,\delta)$, the unknown vector $\theta_0$ is either recovered exactly with probability converging to one or not recovered with probability converging to one, and characterized the boundary between these regimes.
+In contrast we work within the Gaussian random design model, and focus on the asymptotics $s_0,p,n\to\infty$ with $s_0/p\to\eps\in(0,1)$ and $n/p\to \delta\in (0,1)$.
+The study of this type of high-dimensional asymptotics was pioneered by Donoho and Tanner \cite{Do,DoTa05,DoTa08,DoTa10} , who assumed standard Gaussian designs and focused on exact recovery in absence of noise.
+The estimation error in presence of noise was characterized in \cite{DMM-NSPT-11,BayatiMontanariLASSO}.
+Further work in the same or related setting includes \cite{Wainwright2010Gaussian,CandesRechtSimple,CandesPlanRIPless}.